 The balance between downward pressure and the your resistance will remain the same.

 Now test a concept with which your subconscious mind will not be in harmony.
 Maintaining the same pressure, say, ‘My name is Barack Obama.’
-(If you are reading this, Mr President, may I suggest you try ‘My name is George Bush.’)
+(If you are reading this, Mr Obama, may I suggest you try ‘My name is George Bush!’)

 At this point, your muscular resistance will weaken, and your arm will slump down.
 This is because the statement conflicts with your subconscious programming.
 You can repeat the exercise with another incorrect name or fact – the same thing will happen.

 Having established the method, you can now move onto more revealing concepts to test.
 Concepts like ‘I accept myself the way I am,’ ‘I am fully open to giving and receiving love,’ ‘I deserve to be financially successful,’ and so on.

 This is a powerful way to find out the degree of subconscious harmony with what you consciously wish for.

 How do we reprogram our subconscious mind to get it on the same page as our conscious mind?
 Mindfulness, hypnotherapy, habit formation, repetition and energy psychology techniques are some of the answers, which you’ll find more fully explained in The Honeymoon Effect, and which I will write about more in future months.

 I’ll be sharing more on this fascinating subject.
 If you would like to receive future blogs, please click the ‘Follow’ button on the bottom right hand of your screen now!

 And please let me know how you get on with the test!